awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

   * append $a_i$ to the end of this substring, or
   * do not append $a_i$ to the end of the substring

 Given that the substring must be contiguous, it is indeterminate a priori whether or not it is necessarily/generally appropriate to append $a_i$ to the substring.
-Therefore, it must be further determined where $S(i-1)$ ends in order to make this determination more definitively; however, this is not possible with the current definition of $S(i) .
+Therefore, it must be further determined where $S(i-1)$ ends in order to make this determination more definitively; however, this is not possible with the current definition of $S(i)$ .
 Nevertheless, a resolution for this would be feasible if it were known whether or not the expression for $S(i)$ contains $a_{i-1}$ , thereby allowing to make the determination of inclusion/exclusion of $a_i$ accordingly.
 Therefore, it is necessary to revisit the sub-problem definition for $S(i)$ , in order to strengthen it accordingly, as discussed next.

 ##### 30. Solution